munin-monitoring/munin/doc/architecture/index.rst

 Components
 ==========

+Here we describe the components of Munin.
+On page :ref:`Protocols <protocol-index>` we talk about the rules for interaction between them.

 Munin-Master
 ^^^^^^^^^^^^

 The master is responsible for all central Munin-related tasks.

-It regularly connects to the various nodes, and then synchronously [#]_ asks for the various metrics configuration and values and stores the data in `RRD <http://oss.oetiker.ch/rrdtool/>` files.
+It regularly connects to the various nodes, and then :ref:`synchronously <protocol-index>` asks for the various metrics configuration and values and stores the data in `RRD <http://oss.oetiker.ch/rrdtool/>` files.

 On the fly the values are checked against limits (that you may set)